businessmachines02/anime-realism/README.md

 Leave **Stadium Overworld Models** (`STADIUM_OVERWORLD_MODELS`) and **Stadium Battle FX** (`STADIUM_BATTLE_FX`) off.
 FIELD owns the fight; Stadium staging and FX fight that presentation.

 On this install, Anime Realism is **BATTLE STAGE = FIELD** and **FIELD SPRITES = HGSS**.

+If you didn't catch it above:

+> Set your `battle speed`: `2x` to make the battles flow more nicely.

 ### Dramatic Shape / Dramaless settings